Moise Mbiye

 Moise Mbiye is a Congolese gospel singer-songwriter and pastor in Kinshasa, Democratic Republic of the Congo.

 In July 2025, Mbiye was ranked fifth on Billboard France's chart of the most-streamed Congolese artists in France, limited to those who began their careers in either the DRC or the Republic of the Congo.

 Early life

-Moise Mbiye was born in Kinshasa in the commune of Matete on 9 September 1980 in Zaire to Emmanuel Mbiye and his wife.
+Moise Mbiye was born in Kinshasa, in the commune of Matete, on 9 September 1980 in Zaire, to Emmanuel Mbiye and his wife.
 He is the fifth of nine children.
-His father, Emmanuel Mbiye Mulaya, was the founder of the Cité Bethel church, where he became pastor.
-He died on 30 August 2021.
+His father, Emmanuel Mbiye Mulaya, was the founder of the Cité Bethel church; he died on 30 August 2021.
+He later became a pastor following his father's death.

 Musical career

 At age 10, Mbiye joined a singing group called "Groupe d’adoration Junior".
 Throughout early adolescence, he continued exploring music, eventually learning piano and guitar at 13.